healthgongdoll/Computer-Security-Study/README.md

 Identification, assessment and prioritization of risks followed by coordinated use of resources to monitor, contorl or minimize the impact of risk-related events

+### Basic Strategies to Control Risks

+- Avoidance
+  - do not proceed with the activity or system that creates this risk
+  - Recommended for vulerabilities with very high risk factor that are very costly to fix

+- Reduced Likelihood (Control)
+  - by implementing suitable controls, lower the chances of the vulnerability being exploited
+  - Recommended for vulnerabilities with high risk factor that are moderately costly to fix

+- Transference
+  - Share responsibility for the risk with a thrid party
+  - Recommended for vulnerabilities with high risk factor that are moderately costly to fix if employing otuside expertise

+- Migitiation
+  - reduce impact should an attack still exploit the vulnerability
+  - Recommended for vulnerabilities that are low-risk and moderately costly to fix

+- Acceptance
+  - Understand consequences and acknowledge risks without any attempt to control or mitigate
+  - Recommended when vulnerability risk < cost of any control

 ### Risk Assessment

 Provides relative numerical risk ratings (scores) to each vulnerability